After ‘reality check’ in Indianapolis, Jacob Eason embracing ‘special opportunity’ with Seahawks

 Metcalf has nursed a sore foot since before the 49ers game but has continued to play through it.

-Seattle listed tackle Brandon Shell (ankle) as limited.
+The Seahawks listed tackle Brandon Shell (ankle) as limited.

 Every other player was listed as a full participant including cornerback Sidney Jones, who left the game against the Steelers with a concussion and was replaced for most of the second half by rookie Tre Brown.